snakemake/snakemake-interface-executor-plugins/README.md

 This package provides a stable interface for interactions between Snakemake and its executor plugins (WIP).

-Plugins should implement the following skeleton to comply with this interface:
+Plugins should implement the following skeleton to comply with this interface.
+This is best achieved by using the poetry-snakemake-plugin, see [here](https://github.com/snakemake/poetry-snakemake-plugin).

 ```python
 from dataclasses import dataclass, field